 The 110th Congress is considering actions that affect the various uses and management of federal lands administered by the Bureau of Land Management and the Forest Service.
 These actions include legislation, administrative or regulatory proposals, and litigation and judicial decisions.
-Issue areas include access to energy resources on federal lands; development of hardrock minerals; designation of the National Landscape Conservation System; protection and disposal of wild horses and burros; wilderness designation; wildfire protection; Forest Service implementation of the National Environmental Policy Act; and other issues.
+Issue areas include access to energy resources on federal lands; development of hardrock minerals; designation of the National Landscape Conservation System; wilderness designation; management of wild horses and burros; wildfire protection; Forest Service implementation of the National Environmental Policy Act (NEPA); and other issues.
 Many of these issues have been of interest to Congress and the nation for decades.